return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/iwl-trans_h.rst

 STATUS_INT_ENABLED
     interrupts are enabled

-STATUS_RFKILL
+STATUS_RFKILL_HW
-    the HW RFkill switch is in KILL position
+    the actual HW state of the RF-kill switch

+STATUS_RFKILL_OPMODE
+    RF-kill state reported to opmode

 STATUS_FW_ERROR
     the fw is in error state